SuryaPondaag/SuryaPondaag/notes/insights.md

 Explore integrating a simple front-end framework (e.g., React, Vue, or Svelte) for a more interactive user interface if the project evolves beyond a backend API.

+Consider adding unit tests for the core logic.
+Explore potential for a CI/CD pipeline.